Measuring the Salinity of Water

 To improve performance, clean the stainless steel electrodes periodically by rinsing in pure alcohol (eg. methylated spirits) for 10 to 15 minutes.

 Variations in readings or a faint display can indicate battery failure.
-Replace the batteries.
+Replace the batteries regularly.

 A note on accuracy

 Pocket salinity meters such as the TDScan 4 and the DiST 4, when properly calibrated, have a resolution of 100 μS/cm (i.e. they read to the closest 100 μS/cm).
 However, if samples are not collected properly or the meter has not been calibrated, large errors can occur.